-Being told "Your invoice has missed this pay run and will be included in next month's pay run" is the sort of statement that can cause the small business operator considerable pain.
-However, another small business would understand that request and if possible make an accommodation.
+Being told "Your invoice has missed this pay run and will be included in next month's pay run" is the sort of statement that can cause the small business operator considerable pain (and a positive reading on their bullshit detector).
+However, another small business would understand that pain and if possible make an accommodation.

 Mismatch in size can be a problem however culture embraces other attributes like ethnicity, private enterprise attempting to do business with Government, doing business with owner-operators (who are spending their own money), and simply differences in the style of doing business.

 Defence contracting is a very good example of potential mismatch.
 Defence procurement has a very distinct and inflexible way of doing business, demanding high compliance, and has a very definite way of doing business.
 Gearing-up to become a Defence supplier requires jumping through many expensive hoops.